3mdeb/news-and-ideas/blog/content/post/2022-01-03-pcie_screamer.md

 Because PCIeScreamer uses Xilinx FPGA, it needs the second one.
-There is one more important factor related to the choice of the FPGA synthesis software version, the project is based on many IP Cores from Xilinx, many of them are dedicated to a specific version of `Xilinx Vivado`.
-The `PCIScreamer` in revision `R01` wich we have needs FPGA firmware in version `3.2` (2018).
-This version of firmware had been developed in `Xilinx Vivado 2017.4` and for building configuration file for FPGA this archival version of `Vivado` is required.
+There is one more important factor related to the choice of the FPGA synthesis software version, the project is based on many IP Cores from Xilinx, many of them are dedicated to a specific version of Xilinx Vivado.
+The PCIScreamer in revision `R01` wich we have needs FPGA firmware in version `3.2` (2018).
+This version of firmware had been developed in Xilinx Vivado 2017.4 and for building configuration file for FPGA this archival version of Vivado is required.

 ## Xilinx Vivado installation
 One can download `Xilinx Vivado 2017.4` for Linux OS from Xilinx(AMD) Website